 "It is very difficult to accept [the result].
 At the beginning of the game we played very well and we scored the first goal.
-I thought we controlled the game but after the sending-off of Adebayor it was really difficult for us," he went on.
+I thought we controlled the game but after the sending-off of Adebayor it was really difficult for us.

 "The season is still long.
 We have to work hard and we know how hard it is to qualify for the Champions League."

-Tottenham has the chance to put the derby defeat to one side as the club faces West Ham next Sunday and Gallas believes victory is crucial to end a recent run of successive defeats.
+Tottenham have the chance to put the derby defeat to one side as they face West Ham next Sunday and Gallas believes victory is crucial to end a recent run of successive defeats.